Dani-Diac/Hangman/README.md

 # Hangman
-It's like a hangman game, you write a word and then you need to guess it by pressing the letters
+It's like a hangman game you write a word and then you need to guess it by pressing the letters